What Happens If You Don't Pay Car Insurance

 • Jail time for repeat offenders; in New York, up to 15 days for a first offense per the New York State DMV

-If your unpaid premium balance goes uncollected, your insurer can send the debt to a collections agency.
-A balance in collections can lower your credit score.
-That makes it harder to qualify for new loans or leases.
+If your unpaid premium balance goes to collections, your insurer sends the debt to a collections agency.
+A balance in collections lowers your credit score because credit bureaus count unpaid collection accounts against you, and a lower score makes lenders less likely to approve you for a loan or lease, or causes them to charge a higher interest rate.

 What Happens If Your Car Is Financed or Leased

-A lapse on a financed or leased vehicle triggers lender consequences on top of state penalties.
+A lapse on a financed or leased vehicle results lender consequences on top of state penalties.
 Lenders require full coverage as a condition of financing and receive notice when your coverage lapses.
+This lienholder notification ensures they are aware of any potential risk to their investment.

 Force-placed insurance

-The lender buys a policy on your behalf and adds the cost to your loan balance.
-It can cost two to four times more than standard full coverage, per Progressive's published guidance on lender-placed policies, and it protects only the lender's investment, not yours.
+When your coverage lapses, your lender buys a policy on your behalf and adds the cost to your loan balance.
+Force-placed insurance costs two to four times more than standard full coverage, per Progressive's published guidance on lender-placed policies, and force-placed insurance protects only the lender's investment.
+Your vehicle damage and liability are not covered.
+Lenders also call this collateral protection insurance (CPI).
+Because lenders don't manage it through an escrow account, the full cost is added directly to your monthly loan payment with no advance notice.

 Repossession